 It is highly documented that Black Americans suffer from higher rates of chronic conditions such as hypertension, diabetes, obesity, and asthma.
 Black women have the highest maternal mortality rates, and Black babies have the highest infant mortality rates.
 The Latino population has a high propensity to obesity, diabetes, hypertension, chronic kidney disease, chronic liver disease and cancer.

 We hope these medical and dental students will become part of the solution through disease prevention in their practices and endeavors throughout their careers.
 Not only will this change the landscape in disease prevention and management, but the impact will also be longer life expectancy, a higher quality of life and wellbeing.

-Mentoring & Networking Program
+Career & Networking Program

 IOMC will offer several opportunities over the next two years at no cost to you to help you succeed in your rigorous studies and build a network with accomplished healthcare, public health, oral health, and other interdisciplinary professionals.

 Sign Up Now!
 Register for the Career & Networking Program by completing this form now.

 If you are interested in more information, please send an email to email@example.com and state ACHIEVE (Black and Latino Career & Networking Program) in the Subject line.
 We will contact you.